 The Civil Rights Enforcement Section is committed to the strong and vigorous enforcement of federal and state civil rights laws.
 The Section addresses a broad array of civil rights issues, including, but not limited to:

 Civil rights issues are also the focus of two specialized branches of the Civil Rights Enforcement Section.
 The Bureau of Children’s Justice, formed by Attorney General Kamala D. Harris in February 2015, employs a broad array of tools to protect the rights of children and focus the attention and resources of law enforcement and policymakers on the importance of safeguarding every child so that they can meet their full potential.

 The Attorney General’s Underground Economy Unit works to protect California workers' rights, legitimate businesses and taxpayers by prosecuting violations of California’s labor laws, such as theft of wages; unpaid overtime; misclassification of employees as independent contractors; payroll tax fraud and evasion; workers' compensation insurance premium fraud; serious safety violations and the illegal avoidance of workers' compensation coverage for employees.

-The mission of the Civil Rights Enforcement Section is to work with the public, state, federal and local government agencies, and with civil rights and community groups to identify civil rights issues and vigorously prosecute those who have violated the law, as well as seek the strongest remedies to deter further violations of those laws.
+The Civil Rights Enforcement Section takes a proactive role in identifying civil rights violations to be remedied by the Attorney General.
+It also works closely with the public, state, federal and local government agencies, and civil rights and community organizations to identify potential civil rights initiatives.
+When civil rights violations are confirmed, the Civil Rights Enforcement Section will represent the Attorney General in his independent capacity as California’s chief law officer in prosecuting those who have violated the law, and will seek the strongest remedies to prevent further violations of those laws.